The Homepage of extract_url.pl

 Security

-All URLs have dangerous shell characters (namely a single quote and a dollar sign) removed (transformed into percent-encoding) before they are used in a shell.
+All URLs have any potentially dangerous shell characters removed (transformed into percent-encoding) before they are used in a shell.
 This should eliminate the possibility of a bad URL breaking the shell.
+For reference, the permitted (non-transformed) characters are:

 Screenshots